 - Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

-- naled (Dibrom) at 0.9 lb ai/a.
+- naled (Dibrom) at 0.94 lb ai/a.
 PHI 1 day.
 Use in evening after bee activity has ended.
+Restricted use pesticide.

 - spinetoram (Radiant SC) at 0.05 to 0.08 lb ai/a.
 PHI 1 day.
-Suppression only; control may be improved with the addition of an adjuvant.
+Control may be improved with the addition of an adjuvant.

 - spinosad (Success or Entrust) at 0.062 to 0.09 lb ai/a.
 PHI 1 day.
 Entrust is OMRI-listed for organic use.